 “Intimidations will not make us back down!
 We don’t need your motorcycles, give your passport instead!”

-with reference to Martelly’s refusal to deliver his passport to a Senate Committee investigating the citizenship of various government officials.
+This refers to Martelly’s refusal to deliver his passport to a Senate Committee investigating the citizenship of various government officials.

-Samba Boukman was a charismatic musician and militant who is best known for having helped to broker a truce between the poor neighborhood of Bel-Air’s armed Lavalas partisans and the United Nations, when MINUSTAH was randomly blasting these neighborhoods with gunfire from tanks and helicopters after Aristide’s removal.
+Samba Boukman was a charismatic musician and militant best known for having helped to broker a truce between the poor neighborhood of Bel-Air’s armed Lavalas partisans and the United Nations, when MINUSTAH was randomly blasting these neighborhoods with gunfire from tanks and helicopters after Aristide’s removal.

 In addition Reginald Antoine, a labor leader and Director of Platform for Workers Unjustly Fired from Public Administration (Plateforme des Employés Injustement Révoqués de l’Administration Publique, PEVEP) had his entire entire family (sister and brother in law, and two children 2 and 10) killed by explosives on March 13, 2012 (AHP).
 Members of PEVEP had been protesting and demanding the benefits associated with their severance.

 It is worthwhile to consider how the new armed gangs are supported.
-Their training camps have been photographed in the Haitian countryside by the western press since before Martelly’s inauguration.
-The sources of weapons and training may be reasonably guessed because, after all, the U.S. publicly promised to sell arms to Haiti for its presumed drug war, and France formally pledged to train Haiti’s new army (right after Haiti promised to relax its adoption policy).
+Their training camps have been photographed in the Haitian countryside by the western press since before Martelly’s inauguration in May 2011.
+Their sources of weapons and training may be reasonably guessed because, after all, the U.S. publicly promised to sell arms to Haiti for its presumed drug war, and France formally pledged to train Haiti’s new army (right after Haiti promised to relax its adoption policy).
 Both of these “friends” of Haiti also wield considerable influence in the UN.
 So it is hardly worthwhile to entertain some notion that MINUSTAH and the new gangs might somehow be at odds with each other.
 In fact they reinforce each other: the presence of MINUSTAH is proffered as the reason a “Haitian army” is needed to protect the national sovereignty, and the threat of paramilitaries is used to justify MINUSTAH’s continued stay in Haiti.

 Leaving MINUSTAH aside for now, a more productive line of thinking is to consider that, although weapons and uniforms make for a good show, these are not all an army needs.
 Given that even in the best cases, armies are parasitic on a population, how does this mysteriously emergent paramilitary force get its meals, water, board, and clean clothes?
 After all, back when the army was disbanded in 1995, its 7,000 soldiers had been consuming 40 percent of Haiti’s national budget.